 What does Hiatus mean to you?

-When it’s the summer [time] all that I want to eat is ribs and mac n’ cheese.
+When it’s the summer all that I want to eat is ribs and mac n’ cheese.
 So I put this dish on my menu where this stack of ribs comes out on a board and a side of this soft tamale corn pudding.
-It has the essence of a summer barbeque but it is also 1000 percent “authentic” Mexican because every way that I’m cooking those ribs and that pudding are derived from ancient processes [used by Mexicans].
+It has the essence of a summer barbecue but it is also 100% “authentic” Mexican because every way that I’m cooking those ribs and that pudding are derived from ancient processes.
 So that’s what the word hiatus means to me right now: screw traditions and authenticity.
 It’s time to take a break from the norm and the expectations that people have about Mexican food.
 If you have the love and appreciation for where a cuisine comes from—how the ingredients are grown and how they were made in the past—you have a right to share what you want to do with it with the world.